PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 6. [Default Parameter](#q--default-parameter-message)

-#### B : Flag Bits Message
+#### 'B': Flag Bits Message

 :::note
-**This message must be the first message** right after the header section to have a fixed constant offset from the start of the file!
+This message must be the **first message** right after the header section, so that it has a fixed constant offset from the start of the file!
 :::

 ```c